-New solutions for deadly heart conditions
+New solution for deadly heart conditions: Implantable Cardioverter-Defibrillator

 Posted on 17 May 2019

 On Tuesday 23 April 2019, Dr Razeen Gopal, a cardiac electrophysiologist at the Cape Town Atrial Fibrillation (AF) Centre located at Mediclinic Panorama, implanted the world’s smallest smart device, Implantable Cardioverter-Defibrillator, to control heart beats and pumping action – a first in the emerging markets region.